Sonlowami/alx-system_engineering-devops/0x0C-web_server/0x0D-web_stack_debugging_0/README.md

-# Web Stack Debugging
+# Web Stack ebugging 0

-In this project, we solve one simple problem.
-Apache not working!
+In this project, we fix a problem of apache not running